haodongyu/Motor-Point-Cloud-Dataset/README.md

 ```
 save_path = "F:\KIT\Masterarbeit\Dateset\Test\TestforScript\PCD" + '\\' + Motor_type
 ```
-The ' scan_mode ' has two parameters: **'single' and 'all_folders'**. 'single' means only load one Motor with the clampingsystem. 'all_folders' will load all the motor models from the line 255.
+The ' scan_mode ' has two parameters: **'single' and 'all_folders'**. 'single' means only load one Motor with the clampingsystem. 'all_folders' will load all the motors from the line 255.
 The choice of single motor can be defined at **line 366** : parameter **dirs**.
 ```
 elif scan_mode == 'single' :